 The most commonly used form of the damage assessment is the ‘differential method’, applying the widespread ‘but for’ theory in damage calculation.
 It represents the actual situation (including the damage) compared with the counterfactual (without damage).
 The difference in value between the two financial situations represents the damage.

-For larger disputed amounts it is advisable for buyers and sellers to verify whether the damage should be calculated applying the ‘differential method’.
+For larger disputed amounts, it is advisable for buyers and sellers to verify whether the damage should be calculated applying the ‘differential method’.
 If confronted with larger indemnifications that affect more than one year, the but-for analysis is most often the preferable approach because of its increased accuracy.
 For indemnifications that are either smaller in size or are limited to one (accounting or tax) period, an adjusted euro-for-euro approach could be advisable.
 This adjusted approach looks for additional financial implications that are considered in isolation, without the need for the differential method.

 Financial statements might not be 100 per cent accurate

-In M&A arbitrations it is often asserted by the respondent that the underlying financial statements are audited and, therefore, the amounts stated in these financial statements must be correct.
+In M&A arbitrations, it is often asserted by the respondent that the underlying financial statements are audited and, therefore, the amounts stated in these financial statements must be correct.
 This is a common misunderstanding.
-Financial statements are generally deemed to provide the stakeholder (e.g., investors or creditors) with a ‘true and fair’ view or a faithful presentation of the relevant financial situation of a company.
+Financial statements are generally deemed to provide the stakeholder (e.g., investor or creditor) with a ‘true and fair’ view or a faithful presentation of the relevant financial situation of a company.
 Financial statements are described as showing a ‘true and fair view’ when they are free from material misstatements and faithfully represent the financial performance and position of an entity.
 However, the interpretation of what constitutes a material misstatement of a single balance sheet item in an M&A arbitration might be different from an auditor’s entity perspective.

 For practical reasons, auditors have to rely on a risk-based auditing approach that applies statistical sampling.
 Audits are neither designed nor are they intended to scrutinise each position of the set of financial statements every year.
 Consequently, auditors have defined thresholds, for example, with regard to total assets and revenues.
 Up to these thresholds, misstatements in the financial statements are not considered ‘material’.
 This assumes already that other mistakes have not even been identified.
-However, for a one-time M&A dispute the thresholds of the controversial parties might be different to that of an audit.
+However, for a one-time M&A dispute, the thresholds of the controversial parties might be different from those of an audit.
 This supports our conclusion that a euro-for-euro compensation should be treated with even more caution if based solely on the information of financial statements.

-The fortune and misfortune of purchase price adjustment mechanisms
+Fortune and misfortune of purchase price adjustment mechanisms

 Corporate transactions are frequently associated with very material purchase price payments.
 Therefore, it is understandable that both buyers and sellers often agree to adjust the purchase price on the date of economic transfer given the actual financial situation.
 This is done by means of contractually agreed purchase price adjustment mechanisms.
-In theory, such purchase price adjustment mechanisms should include several interdependent key financial parameters such as net debt, net working capital, investments, capital expenditures and off-balance sheet items to cover significant price-related aspects up to the economic transfer date.
+In theory, purchase price adjustment mechanisms should include several interdependent key financial parameters such as net debt, net working capital, investments, capital expenditures and off-balance sheet items to cover significant price-related aspects up to the economic transfer date.
 In practice, the parties frequently agree on a simplified purchase price adjustment mechanism for the sake of a reduction in complexity.
-This simplified purchase price adjustment might be limited, for example, only to the net financial debt and selected items of the working capital.
+This simplified purchase price adjustment might be limited, for example, to the net financial debt and selected items of the working capital.
 This simplification comes at a price: it allows the shrewd seller as well as the price-conscious buyer to influence the purchase price payable and to open a discussion for a price adjustment, depending on the party that prepares the transaction accounts.

-No financial statement is free of subjective assessments of the party who prepared the financial statement.
+No financial statement is free of subjective assessments by the party who prepared the financial statement.
 Allegedly ‘aggressive’ valuation assumptions or asserted still tolerable inaccuracies accepted by auditors might give rise to subsequent purchase price claims.
 With full access to all information of the transaction object as well as with updated knowledge since the last financial statement was prepared, many buyers come to different conclusions on the value of the acquired target than at the time of the signing of the purchase agreement.
 However, even sellers can use simplified purchase price adjustment mechanisms to their advantage (e.g., when they use accounting discretion in the preparation of the transaction financial statements).